juanluisbaptiste/timeoff-cluster/README.md

 For the monitoring of the cluster nodes two approaches are available.
 One would be to modify the `user_data` script in terraform code to install and configure the Zabbix agent so it auto registers with the server inmediately it is created.
 The second option would be to use an ansible playook to do the same as part of the escaling program steps.

 ### Database

+The timeoff application is using the development mode, this means that it uses sqlite as the database platform.
+On a produtcion mode a more robust database must be used, the application supports MySQL which can be deployed using an AWS RDS insntance.
+This service comes with many features geared to increase service availability.
+The service can be configured to have automatic storage scaling, vertical scaling, read replicas replicas and multi AZ deployments.
+It also has automatic backups using database snapshots.